 It is highly recommended in almost any diet since it is very rich in Proteins (about 33%), sugar-free (0%), high in Calcium.
 Only attention point, the Sodium content (8%) is quite relevant.

 In Italy is considered the typical food that any doctor recommends to children and teenagers to grow healthy, and plays a central role in the famous Mediterranean diet.

 Is Parmigiano Reggiano and Parmesan the same?

 Every year, about 3.7 million wheels, each of them bringing a weight of about 40 kgs, are made in the 350 dairy farms that are located in the Parmigiano Reggiano area and follow the Consortium rules.
 Only those wheels, who have met the PDO requirements, are the authentic Parmigiano Reggiano.

 What is Parmesan instead?
 In Europe, the name can be used only to identify the PDO-compliant Parmigiano Reggiano.

 Outside Europe, the term Parmesan is not protected by law, so you will find cheeses labeled “Parmesan” that are Parmigiano Reggiano imitations from the USA, Australia or other countries.
 That ultimately brings on your tables a different product, with differences in complexity and consistency, since no strict rules have been applied to that cheese.

 Believe me, I tried during my trips to the USA a Parmesan cheese… and if you try Parmigiano Reggiano you will never go back! 🙂

-What is the difference between Parmigiano Reggiano and Grana Padano
+Is Parmigiano Reggiano and Grana Padano the same?

 Grana Padano is another “grana” cheese, grana meaning grain in Italian.
-Grana cheese are so called because of the grainy, crystalline texture they all share.
+Grana cheese is so-called because of the grainy, crystalline texture they all share.